 - For Navisworks Users

-- Image-based textures will not properly transfer into the VR experience, and will instead replace with an approximate color value because Autodesk does not currently allow 3rd party plugins access to true material information from Navisworks.
+- Image-based textures will not properly transfer into the VR experience, and will instead replace with an approximate color value because Autodesk does not currently allow 3rd party plugins to access true material information from Navisworks.

 - The Revit API does not have this same shortcoming, nor do OBJ, FBX, or SketchUp files which can be imported directly into Prospect.